 Prince Andrew gives up royal titles after string of scandals

-London (CNN) — Prince Andrew will relinquish the use of his royal titles including Duke of York after discussing the matter with King Charles, Andrew announced on Friday.
+London (CNN) — Prince Andrew will relinquish the use of his royal titles including Duke of York after discussing the matter with King Charles, he said Friday.

 “In discussion with The King, and my immediate and wider family, we have concluded the continued accusations about me distract from the work of His Majesty and the Royal Family,” Prince Andrew said in a statement released by Buckingham Palace.

-Prince Andrew has faced mounting pressure over his relationship with Jeffrey Epstein and his links to an alleged Chinese spy.
+Prince Andrew has faced mounting public pressure over his relationship with the disgraced financier Jeffrey Epstein and his links to an alleged Chinese spy.

 The prince repeated that he “vigorously” denies the accusations against him.

-Andrew stepped down from public life in 2019 after an widely-critcized interview with the BBC over his relationship with Epstein.
+Andrew stepped down from public life in 2019 after an widely criticized interview with the BBC over his friendship with Epstein, a convicted pedophile who took his own life in 2019 while awaiting trial in the United States on federal charges of sexually abusing underage girls.

 “With His Majesty’s agreement, we feel I must now go a step further.
 I will therefore no longer use my title or the honours which have been conferred upon me,” Andrew said on Friday.

+Andrew will no longer attend any of the royal family’s Christmas celebrations, according to a royal source.

+He will continue to reside at the Royal Lodge in Windsor, where he has a private tenancy agreement, a royal source said.
+He will also retain his title as “prince” because he is the son of the late Queen Elizabeth II.

-Andrew’s much-publicized troubles began after he faced a 2015 sexual abuse lawsuit from Virginia Giuffre.
+Andrew’s much-publicized downfall began after he faced a 2015 sexual abuse lawsuit from Virginia Giuffre.

+Giuffre also alleged Andrew sexually abused her at Epstein’s private island in the US Virgin Islands, at his mansion in Manhattan and at his former girlfriend Ghislaine Maxwell’s home in London.
+Maxwell was convicted in late 2021 on sex trafficking and other charges.

-Amid the lawsuit, Andrew was stripped of his military titles and position on several charities.
+As the lawsuit progressed, Andrew was stripped of his military titles and positions on several charities.

 Prince Andrew has repeatedly denied Giuffre’s allegations.

+Speaking to BBC Newsnight, Giuffre’s brother, Sky Roberts, described his sister as a “truth-teller from the beginning.”

+“We’ve shed a lot of happy and sad tears today.
+I think happy because in a lot of ways this vindicates Virginia,” he said.
+Giuffre died by suicide in April 2025 at age 41.
+A posthumous memoir described by her publisher as “unsparing” is due to release next week.

-The more than decade-long friendship between Prince Andrew and Epstein ended in 2011, when Epstein threatened legal action against Prince Andrew’s ex-wife, Sarah Ferguson, the Duchess of York.
+The more than decade-long friendship between Prince Andrew and Epstein ended in 2011, when Epstein threatened legal action against Prince Andrew’s ex-wife.

 Court documents revealed the extent of Andrew’s relationship with Yang Tengbo, who reportedly forged close ties with the prince.